oxygenbarker/transfer-bdg/README.md

 ### Baloney Detection Guidelines - Short Version

 Source: Michael Shermer: Baloney Detection Kit
-( all of the following information is an excerpt from the transcript of this video: https://www.youtube.com/watch?v=aNSHZG9blQQ )
+( all of the following information is an excerpt from the transcript of his video [8] )

 **1. How reliable is the source?**
 Errors should be random and not all pointing in the same direction.